Electric vs Gas Golf Cart: Which Should You Choose?

 Is an electric or gas golf cart better?

-Neither is universally better—it depends on your needs.
+Neither is universally better.
+It depends on your needs.
 Electric golf carts are better for quiet neighborhoods, golf courses, indoor use, and cost-conscious owners who want lower operating costs.
 Gas golf carts are better for hilly terrain, long-range needs, commercial use, and situations where quick refueling is important.

 How much does it cost to charge an electric golf cart vs filling up a gas cart?